Farhana005/EvoGrayNet/Readme.md

-🚀 **EvoGrayNet**: Evo-GrayNet: Colon Polyp Detection and Segmentation using Evolutionary Network Architecture Search
+🚀 **EvoGrayNet**: Colon Polyp Detection and Segmentation using Evolutionary Network Architecture Search

 **🚀 Advanced detection and segmentation of colon polyps in endoscopy images**